ankeesler/anwork/doc/ARCH.md

 implementation of *MutableArgument* is named *ArgumentImpl*.

 This CLI implementation uses a tree to store *List*s (see *ListImpl*) and *Command*s (see *CommandImpl*).
-When *Cli#parse* is called, the *ListImpl* class lazily initializes a *ParseContext* instance in order to keep track of what *Flag*s, *List*s, and *Command*s are available on the current *ListImpl*.
-The *Cli#parse* method works down the tree, collecting arguments and flags as it goes.
-If an unknown argument to a list is encountered, then the parsing stops and an IllegalArgumentException is throw.
-If a valid *Command* is encountered, the arguments are validated (see *CommandImpl#validateContext) and the *Action* for that *Command* is run (see *CommandImpl#runActionFromContext).
+The *Cli#parse* method works down the tree, collecting flags via ListOrCommandImpl#parseFlag as it goes.
+If an unknown argument to a list is encountered, then the parsing stops and an IllegalArgumentException is thrown.
+If a valid *Command* is encountered, the arguments are validated (see *CommandImpl#makeArgumentValues) and the *Action* for that *Command* run via Action#run.

 ## Test